 Whereas for a person who is not willing, everything becomes an impediment.

-For instance, if you were to coach a top-ranking player in the sports industry, that person is already hungry to stay on top, or to get even better.
+For instance, if you were to coach a top-ranking player in the sports industry, that person is already hungry to stay on top or to get even better.
 Whereas, someone who is right at the bottom and is unmotivated and doesn’t possess the skills, is not inspired enough to get coached to get better.

-So, the one thing it always comes down to is to find a client who is hungry enough to change and to get coached.
+So, the one thing it always comes down to is finding a client who is hungry enough to change and to get coached.
 If this is not the case from the beginning, then no matter how great a coach you are and how amazing your leadership coaching framework or methodology is, it is not going to matter.

 So, when a person is evaluating and looking to hire a coach, you as an independent coach should not let the ball be completely in their court.
 Remember, you need to evaluate them just as much as they need to evaluate you before both of you join forces.